 Skilling Youth for Employment in Agribusiness (SKY) is a 5 year project being implemented by AVSI Foundation in Uganda.
-The project is supported by funds contribution of 8 million Euro from the Embassy of the Kingdom of Netherlands and a third party in kind contribution worth 3,5 million from AVSI Foundation.
-The project aims to enhance a sustainable creation of employment of youths in the agribusiness sub-sector in over 22 districts located in the four farming zones of Lake Kyoga, Elgon, Lake Victoria Crescent, and South Western Uganda.
+The project is funded by the Embassy of the Kingdom of Netherlands (8 million Euro) and AVSI Foundation (in kind contribution worth 3,5 million Euro).
+The project aims to enhance sustainable creation of employment for youth in the agribusiness sub-sector in over 22 districts located in the four farming zones of Lake Kyoga, Elgon, Lake Victoria Crescent, and South Western Uganda.

 SKY focuses on investing in practical training of the target groups through public and private sector partnerships by: